Seasonal Migration Patterns

 Sealing Entry Points

 One of the most effective ways to prevent rodent infestations is by sealing potential entry points.
-Rodents can squeeze through openings as small as a dime, making it essential to thoroughly inspect your home for gaps and cracks.
+Rodents can squeeze through openings as small as a dime, making it essential to inspect your home for gaps and cracks thoroughly.
 Common entry points include gaps around doors and windows, cracks in the foundation, and openings around utility lines.
 Using materials such as steel wool, caulk, and weatherstripping can effectively seal these gaps and prevent rodents from gaining access to your home.

 Identifying and sealing entry points requires a keen eye and attention to detail.
 Conducting regular inspections of your home's exterior and interior can help you stay ahead of potential infestations.
 Pay close attention to areas where pipes and wires enter your home, as these are common entry points for rodents.
 Ensuring that doors and windows are properly fitted and that screens are intact can further reduce the risk of rodent entry.